Vertexvis/vertex-web-sdk/packages/viewer/src/lib/pmi/readme.md

 ## Performing operations through the Viewer

 When a model view is loaded, its associated annotations will also be displayed in the 3D viewer.
-These annotations can be interacted with in a similar manner to visible geometry in the scene.
-Using the `tap` event on the viewer along with the scene's `raycaster`.
+These annotations can be interacted with in a similar manner to visible geometry in the scene by using the `tap` event on the viewer along with the scene's `raycaster`.
 When a hit request is made, the associated `Hit` will include an `annotationId` which can be used to perform operations on the annotation.